getcarina/getcarina.com/_posts/2015-10-30-news-and-networking.md

                When specifying ranges for both, the number of container ports in the range must match the number of host ports in the range. (e.g., `-p 1234-1236:1234-1236/tcp`)
 ```

-With Carina, we gain the power of the Rackspace public cloud - existing users of our cloud are familiar with the concept of "servicenet" - this is a private network you can use between individual cloud products, servers, etc. In the case of Carina we "inherit" the same servicenet construct which means your segments (Swarm Hosts) get two IP address - the public IPv4 and a private ServiceNet address.
-This allows you to have private networking amongst containers / swarm hosts without exposing them publicly.
+With Carina, we gain the power of the Rackspace public cloud - existing users of our cloud are familiar with the concept of ServiceNet - this is an internal, multi-tenant network you can use between individual cloud products, servers, etc. In the case of Carina we "inherit" the same ServiceNet construct which means your segments (Swarm Hosts) get two IP address - the public IPv4 and an internal ServiceNet address.
+This allows you to have internal networking amongst containers / swarm hosts without exposing them publicly.

 Since the information isn't readily apparent (we'll work on exposing it in the UI and CLI as we go) we have a small docker image / tool called "racknet/ip" (for now) that allows dumping the networking information for your swarm host: